pippinbarr/cart263-2019/slides/activity-raving-redactionist/activity-raving-redactionist.md

 ## 4. Start the program

-In `script.js` create the basic "document ready" code so that we can start writing our program in jQuery
+In `script.js` create the basic "document ready" code so that we can start writing our program in jQuery.

 ???